Skip to content

 All-new sourcing policy

-Our most popular aluminum bike, by the numbers
+Our most popular aluminium bike, by the numbers

 Changes in emissions (kg CO2e) as per component on Gen 3 Marlin 5.
-An estimated reduction of 53.7% in CO2 emissions will be achieved after switching the components listed to low-carbon aluminum.
-Transition to low-carbon aluminum for parts is in process and in various stages of completion.
+An estimated reduction of 53.7% in CO2 emissions will be achieved after switching the components listed to low-carbon aluminium.
+Transition to low-carbon aluminium for parts is in process and in various stages of completion.

 Before